Suryavadana/parentpilot-ai/README.md

 This is a personal/learning project, currently in local development, with deployment in progress.

-The privacy policy at `/privacy` is currently a placeholder pending legal review — it has not been reviewed by a lawyer and should not be relied upon for an app store submission or public launch.
+The privacy policy at /privacy is a placeholder for this learning project — it will be updated before the app is made available to real users.